AlexVCS/100-days-of-code/log.md

 ### Day 17: November 18th, 2020

 **Today's Progress**: Got the anecdotes app to store the votes!
-Thanks to Jess for hopping on a chat to code through the problem and optimize the inital solution.
+Thanks to Jess for hopping on a chat to code through the problem and optimize the initial solution.
 Hopped on a Zoom call to learn more about shell script commands.
 Tried and learned a bunch of new commands :)

 **Thoughts** It's awesome to collaborate with others and work through coding challenges.